 Employers who attract the best candidates have a number of common elements in their interview processes.
 They:

-- Set interview objectives: before the first candidate is even interviewed the hiring manager will set out the criteria (skills, experience, impact etc) all candidates are being assessed against for the role.
+- Set interview objectives: before the first candidate is even interviewed the hiring manager will set out the criteria (skills, experience, impact etc) for which all the candidates are being assessed against for the role.
 Interviewers may even be given an assessment sheet to help maintain the focus of the interview.
 This ensures that every candidate is given a chance to show their suitability for the role and to make direct comparisons between candidates easier.

 - Plan the interview process: to make the process as efficient as possible, minimising the risk of candidates accepting offers elsewhere, the best employers create a schedule at the start of the recruitment process and then stick to it.
-They identify who needs to be involved with which interviews and block out time in all those people’s diaries –as a candidate it is frustrating to hear “We want you to meet xxx before we make a decision but they are on holiday until…”.
+They identify who needs to be involved with which interviews and block out time in all those people’s diaries.
+As a candidate, it is frustrating to hear “We want you to meet xxx before we make a decision, but they are on holiday until…”.

-- Every interview is prepared: interviewers do not simply pick the CV up off the photocopier on their way to the interview.
+- Every interview is prepared: interviewers do not simply pick the CV up off the printer on their way to the interview.
 They block time in their diary in advance of the interview to review each CV and compare it with LinkedIn profiles as well as identifying shared connections etc. They also make sure they are briefed about previous interviews so that they can focus time where it will be best spent.

-- Every interviewer provides detailed feedback: as well as it being beneficial to fellow interviewers, candidates value and deserve feedback – after all they spend plenty of time preparing for and attending the interviews.
+- Every interviewer provides detailed feedback: as well as it being beneficial to fellow interviewers, candidates value and deserve feedback.
+After all, they spend plenty of time preparing for and attending the interviews.
 The difference giving feedback makes to a company’s ability to hire is tangible.
 If a recruiter is able to tell a candidate why the employer wants to hire them it makes that offer considerably more attractive.